strideynet/badger2040/py/README.md

 The idea is to eventually build this into a library that's easy to use and will let me have multiple badges.

+This project was replaced by the go version :)